Getting Started

 User Setup

 In order to connect to your CDE, the SSH public key of your machine needs to be assigned to your Cloudomation user.
-You can see how to manage your user's SSH keys here or get into touch with your DevStack administrator.
+You can see how to manage your user's SSH keys here or get in touch with your DevStack administrator.

 Your SSH key needs to be assigned to your user before the creation of CDEs.
 CDEs created prior to the assignment need to be re-created.